 Local Spirits vs Education

 We left the paved roads and dove between the expansive rice fields toward the foot of the mountains, passing the temples that had looked so distant.
 Soon, we were climbing and the road was getting rougher.
-Our small car was constantly less and less appropriate for the road that we were on.
-There were small bridges that had been partially washed away and pieced back together.
-There were rutted dirt roads that scraped the bottom of our car.
+Our small car became less and less appropriate for the road that we were on.
+Small bridges had been partially washed away and pieced back together.
+Rutted dirt roads scraped the bottom of our car.
 Soon, we were overlooking kilometers of rice terraces and rice fields.
 We reached the village at the top of the mountain just as it was coming to life.
 Men were weaving baskets and sharpening tools for field work.
 Women were washing clothes in buckets and preparing food.
 Many of the ethnic people in this area are known for being fierce militants and have existed in tension with the national government on an almost constant basis.
 For some of them, military training is a way of life, and is something that begins at an early age for children.
-But on this morning you never would have guessed the history of conflict in this region.
+But on this morning, you never would have guessed the history of conflict in this region.

 Project AK47 has decades of history in this village beginning in 1998.
 It started with a children’s home we opened to protect children from being conscripted into the military.
 Over time, our approach evolved as the situation changed.
 Now, our work in this area is focused on strengthening the local education system to help prevent children from being conscripted into militant groups.
 Better work opportunities and a better economy reduces the risk even further of children being conscripted into the military.
 The evidence of this investment is apparent.